 There is also a second restaurant, Blue Tropic Restaurant and Bar, up the steps on the hillside near the Classic Pool & Sea View rooms, although it only opens seasonally or as demand requires.

-There is a small but cosy, open-air bar near the beach which is open from 10am daily and offers a casual bar menu at lunchtime.
+There is a small but cozy, open-air bar near the beach which is open from 10am daily and offers a casual bar menu at lunchtime.
 This bar closes when the last person leaves although given the slow, quiet pace of the island, don’t expect this to be too late.

 The small spa has three treatment rooms offering a choice of spa treatments.